IndexProselyte/IndexProselyte/README.md

 Hello,

-I make slop code for a living.
+I make sloppy flutter code for a living.

 Goodbye
 <!---